pe-wu/libraryAPI-java/README.md

 ## Prerequisites
 Supported Java environments:
 - Java SE Runtime Environment 7 or higher
+- Java Development Kit 7 or higher (for compiling)

 ## Installation
 To use Library API you need to download its latest version. [link]